 Garam chai is easy to make and tastes delicious.
 It is now widely available in the coffee shops in the West.

-- Crush four or five green cardamoms in a mortar-pestle
+- Crush five cardamoms in a mortar-pestle (or use hammer) and add to saucepan

-- Add a teaspoon of tea, cardamoms and ginger
+- Add half a teaspoon of sugar or honey (not essential)

 - Use whisk to stir contents.

-- Leave for a couple of minutes to brew
+- Leave for three minutes to brew.
+Perhaps add more heat.

-- Use strainer to pour slowly into cup
+- Use strainer to catch tea leavesm cardamon shells etc to pour chai slowly into cup or flask.

 - Serve hot.